Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 we discuss how to store the data in different types of data formats.

 **BOX**

+** The Institute for Research on Innovation and Science (IRIS, https://iris.isr.umich.edu/) at the University of Michigan has extended the data infrastructure even more.
+By working with universities interested in documenting the results of their grant funding, they are able to trace the spending of almost 400,000 grants to over 600,000 individuals and 820,000 vendors - and show the direct effects on that funding on their subsequent scientific and economic activity [@InstituteForResearchOnInnovationAndScienceIRISResearch2019].

 ** Additional Examples**

-The methods covered in this book are broadly applicable across a variety of policy areas including health, education, criminal justice, sustainability, workforce development, social services, public safety, and urban infrastructure.
-These methods have been used to build systems to improve the understanding  of critical questions such as:
+Although we focus on one particular use case, the methods covered in this book are broadly applicable across a variety of policy areas - indeed, we have used this book to teach classes in such fields as education, criminal justice, workforce and economic development and social services (https://coleridgeinitiative.org/training).
- - ‘Which individuals graduating from four year colleges are at risk of being long-term unemployed and which education and training programs improve their earnings and employment outcomes?,’

- -  ‘Which ex-offenders are likely to go back to prison and can proactive outreach to connect them with health and social services reduce their risk of recidivism and improve their outcomes?,’ and
+The methods have been used to answer questions such as: - ‘What are the earnings and employment outcomes of individuals graduating from two and four year colleges?'

+'Placement in What types of firms reduces the likelihood of recidivism of formerly incarcerated workers  ?,’

+and

-  - ‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’
+‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’

+**BOX**

+\ian{TBD}

 **BOX**